Tanya-Qader/google-play-store-project/README.md

 <img src="https://user-images.githubusercontent.com/116117065/221680514-f761397f-05c3-4015-b987-5a63c2a0120b.png"  width="380" height="130">

+**This project is completed by Tanya Qader, Jon Argosino, and Muhammad Hassan.**

 We will analyze the dataset to understand the relation between App Ratings based on App Type/Category and also discover which app has the maximum number of reviews using EDA & Data Visualization.

 We will be using the following dataset from Kaggle which contains different play store apps information and has 10.8k rows with 13 columns.